Sluggish. Scared. Nervous.

 Hermantown coach Bruce Plante said some of his best teams are at least one of those things in the first period of the state tournament.

 Nervous best described this group of Hawks.
-The two-time Class 1A runners-up entered Wednesday’s quarterfinal game against Rochester Lourdes with championship aspirations and an undefeated record.
+They entered Wednesday's 1A quarterfinal against Rochester Lourdes with championship aspirations and an undefeated record.

 "That first period in the state tournament, guys do things out of character," Plante said.